DiamondLightSource/ulims-json-schemas/docs/readme.md

 releases.
 This is very important for schema at 1.0.0 or newer being used by production systems.
-If you forget to change the $id now, a cleanup will be required in many cases after step 6.
+If you forget to change the $id now, a cleanup will be required in many cases after merging the changes.
 Draft schema can overwrite themselves.

 Commit current.json and in commit message mention: the schema name, version change made to $id and optionally what changed.
 The